 Q: Can I present virtually via Zoom or choose to be in a virtual or hybrid session?

-At this time, no. There will be a limited number of hybrid sessions at the convention, and those sessions are selected by the First Vice President.
-Those in that selected group will be contacted directly.
+No. There will not be any Zoom or hybrid sessions this year.
 While wi-fi will be available on-site, the bandwidth is shared among all attendees and it is not meant to support live virtual presentation.

 Q: Do I need to be an NCA member to submit or participate on a convention program (e.g., serve as chair, presenter, respondent, and author)?